Hadrien-Montanelli/chebpy/README.md

 # About
-Python package for computing with Chebyshev polynomials.
+Python package for solving ODEs and PDEs with Chebyshev polynomials.

 # Installation